dr4g0nB/holbertonschool-low_level_programming/0x00-hello_world/README.md

 Task | Description
 ------------ | -------------
-0 | Preprocessor
+0 | Runs a C file through the preprocessor
-1 | Compiler
+1 | Compiles a C file
-2 | Assembler
+2 | Generates the assembly code of a C code
-3 | Name
+3 | Creates an executable
-4 | Hello, puts
+4 | Prints an exact line
-5 | Hello, printf
+5 | Prints an exact line
-6 | Size is not grandeur, and territory does not make a nation 8 | Intel
+6 | Prints the size of various types
-9 | UNIX
+8 | Generates the assembly code of a C code